kulshekhar/fungen/README.md

 fungen -types string,int
 ```

-This tool will generate as many files as the number of types specified.
-All the generated files begin with the string `fungen_`.
-Before running `go generate`, it is recommended that the old generated files be deleted.
+This tool will generate as a file named `fungen_auto.go`.

 ## Explanation of Options